-In addition to being an advanced event automation solution, NerveCenter is also a highly scalable client/server application.
-It can run co-resident with a network management platform (such as Hewlett Packard's OpenView Network Node Manager) and manage thousands of nodes.
-Or the server can be distributed as a background process at tens or even hundreds of remote offices.
+In addition to being an advanced event automation solution, NerveCenter is also a highly scalable crossplatform client/server application.
+It can run co-resident with a network management platform (such as IBM Tivoli Netcool/OMNIBus) and manage thousands of nodes, or distributed as a background process at tens or even hundreds of remote offices.